Open Accessibility Menu

 Principal Teaching Methods

-1. Residents will care for patients with a wide range of disorders related to the use and misuse of prescribed medications, non-prescribed substances, and alcohol.
-Residents will care for patients with substance use disorders seen in ambulatory practices and the resident continuity clinics as schedule permits.
-Under faculty supervision, residents may participate in Street Medicine, wherein they will provide care to unsheltered patients with substance use disorders.
+1. Residents will care for patients with a wide range of substance use disorders including; misuse of prescribed medications, non-prescribed substances, alcohol, and misuse of dietary supplements.
+Residents will care for patients with substance use disorders in both the inpatient and outpatient setting.

-2. Residents will learn to address medical, surgical, and psychiatric co-morbidities and complications of addictive disorders.
+2. Residents will learn to address medical, and psychiatric co-morbidities and complications of substance use disorders.

-3. Residents will attend lectures on various aspects of common addictive disorders.
+3. Residents will attend lectures on various aspects of common substance use disorders.

 Methods of Evaluation